elfedwa/FDI-BO/README.md

 `PMG_VASP_PSP_DIR: ~/vasp_potcar/MY_PSP/`

+## Installation
+<a name="installation"></a>
+To install the required python packages run:

+`pip install -r requirements.txt`

+Modified version of Rocketsled library is part of this code so no need to install it.

 ## Execution

-The computational experiments can be executed by running the following command-line, replacing (method) with either **FDI-BO**,
+The computational experiments can be executed by running the following command in the terminal, replacing (method) with either **FDI-BO**,
                        **TOPK-BO**,
                        **S-BO** or
                        **random**